SovnSkyrim/Aldrnari/README.md

 This list is made to be challenging, rewarding, and, eventually, you will become an overpowered Dragonborn who goes against terrible and fierce enemies.
 It is deeply inspired by games like Dark Souls and Hellblade: Senua's Sacrifice, while having an artistic direction that comes close to screen-archery.

+### Remarks

-If you have any questions regarding the list, you're free to ask in the [Official Wabbajack Discord](https://discord.gg/wabbajack).
+If you have any questions regarding the list, feel free to ask in the [Official Wabbajack Discord](https://discord.gg/wabbajack) or on the [Elysium and Aldrnari Community Discord](https://discord.gg/FAfPb9T).

 This project started as a collaboration between Althro and I on Tinvaak 2.
 Over time, however, we realised our end goals were different, and he gave permission for me to use the base that had been created.
 Aldrnari would not exist without Althro and the work he put into creating and patching Tinvaak 2.
-Go show him some love and play [Tinvaak 2](https://github.com/Althro/Tinvaak2) when he releases it.
+Go show him some love and play [Tinvaak 2](https://github.com/Althro/Tinvaak2).
 [Permission proof](http://i.prntscr.com/NwKOu-apRU6DrMDb9R5eOw.png)

-This list, alongside [QWEST!](https://www.wabbajack.org/#/modlists/info?machineURL=qwest), is part of ``Sovn's Modding Legacy on Wabbajack``.
-This means it has originally been developed by **[Sovn](https://github.com/SovnSkyrim)** but is not actively being developped by him.
-The development of the list is currently **halted**; the list's ability to be downloaded is maintained by **[Sovn](https://github.com/SovnSkyrim)** when he has time.
+Due to being in programming studies, I (Sovn) will be updating the list less than some more active list developpers, but this list isn't going to die soon.

 The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developer (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
 I commissioned him and he did an amazing job!